AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets

 \end{itemize}

-Besides these core objectives, we desire one more property, \textit{sustainable delegation}, to make \name self-sustainable when providing monetary incentives to crowdsourced server nodes.
-Together with the secure delegation, we will explain these two objectives in \mysec\ref{sec:sustain} due to their implementation details.
-In this section, we focus on achieving permanent and distributed delegation for \name.
+Besides the core objectives, we also aim for \textit{sustainable delegation} to ensure \name's self-sustainability by providing monetary incentives to crowdsourced server nodes.
+The implementation details of secure delegation and sustainable delegation will be explained in \mysec\ref{sec:sustain}.
+In this section, our focus is on achieving permanent and distributed delegation for \name.

 \textbf{Adversary model.} In this paper, we assume adversaries:

 \begin{itemize} \item \textit{Cannot break TLS (Transport Layer Security) and hash (e.g., SHA-256) algorithms.}